 How KiwiSaver works

-Existing employees are not enrolled automatically but can join KiwiSaver.
-If you’re an existing employee and want to join, simply let your employer know you want to opt in or contact your chosen KiwiSaver scheme provider.
-It’s important to remember that if you choose to opt in to KiwiSaver, you can’t opt out.
+Existing employees have not enrolled automatically but can join KiwiSaver.
+If you’re an existing employee and want to join, simply let your employer know you want to opt-in or contact your chosen KiwiSaver scheme provider.
+It’s important to remember that if you choose to opt into KiwiSaver, you can’t opt out.

-You can choose to contribute either 2%, 4% or 8% of your gross (before tax) salary or wages to KiwiSaver.
+You can choose to contribute either 3%, 4%, 6%, 8% or 10% of your gross (before tax) salary or wages to KiwiSaver.
 These contributions are then taken from your net (after tax) salary or wages and put into your KiwiSaver account.
 After contributing regularly from your salary or wages for 12 months, you can apply for a temporary break from saving (a ‘contributions holiday’).
-Please note that the Government has proposed to increase the minimum employee contribution rate from 2% to 3% from 1 April 2013.

 You’ll receive an Investment Statement as part of the enrolment process containing important information about KiwiSaver which you need to read and understand.
 Once you become a KiwiSaver member, your KiwiSaver provider will send you updates on how your savings are progressing.
 You can also visit your scheme providers website and www.kiwisaver.govt.nz for easy online access to information on your KiwiSaver account.